 EARTH DAY BEACH CLEAN-UP

 Every year on or around Earth Day, the Pender Islands community pulls together and cleans our beaches, shores, pathways, and roads.
 This is a vital environmental stewardship project, especially with the catastrophic, and still increasing, levels of plastic pollution in the world’s oceans.
-Each piece of garbage or plastic that gets picked up is one less piece of garbage or plastic that could end up in the stomach of an unfortunate seabird or entangling and drowning a marine mammal.
+Each piece of garbage or plastic that gets picked up is one less that could end up in the stomach of an unfortunate seabird or entangling and drowning a marine mammal.

-On Beach Clean-up day the people of North and South Pender search out and pick up enough garbage, litter and debris to fill two large commercial garbage bins.
+On Beach Clean-up day the people of North and South Pender collect enough garbage, litter and debris to fill two large commercial garbage bins.
 Afterwards they enjoy a free lunch, prizes, displays, and music.

 Volunteer opportunities with the Earth Day Beach Clean-up include: